Development of the Thomson scattering measurement system for cascade arc device with indirectly heated hollow cathode: Results and discussion

 Here, $A_T, \sigma_T, a_T$ and $b_T$ represent the height and 1/e half width of the Gaussian, the inclination and offset of the background component, respectively.
 The Gaussian fitting is performed to the data from -12.2 nm to 11.2 nm except for the masked region from -1.33 nm to 1.40 nm.
 The electron density \dense \ and temperature \te \ are calculated as follows,

 Here, $N_{\rm shot}, \sigma_{\rm inst}, \theta, \lambda_{\rm laser}$ and $c$ represent the number of accumulations for obtaining the Thomson scattering signal, the 1/e half width of the instrumental function in the unit of wavelength, the observation angle from the laser path, the wavelength of the laser, and the speed of light, respectively.
-The dependence of the observed \dense \ and \te \ on the discharge power for \Erase{each}\Add{the case with the} gas flow \Erase{condition are}\Add{rate of 0.07 L/min is} shown in \figs \ref{fig:fig09TeNeTrend}, suggesting that the electron density monotonically increase\Add{s} with the discharge power, which is also confirmed by the Stark broadening measurement of the impurity hydrogen line, while the electron temperature seems to be irrelevant. \Add{Similar trend was found for the cases with the gas flow rate of 0.14 and 0.28 L/min.} The error of the electron temperature and density are estimated by performing Gaussian fitting to the test data defined as follows,
+The dependence of the observed \dense \ and \te \ on the discharge power for the case with the gas flow rate of 0.07 L/min is shown in \figs \ref{fig:fig09TeNeTrend}, suggesting that the electron density monotonically increases with the discharge power, which is also confirmed by the Stark broadening measurement of the impurity hydrogen line, while the electron temperature seems to be irrelevant.
+Similar trend was found for the cases with the gas flow rate of 0.14 and 0.28 L/min.
+The error of the electron temperature and density \Add{due to the fitting stability against the noise and the available spectral range due to the notch filter} are estimated by performing Gaussian fitting to the test data defined as follows,